 What is Hyper-converged infrastructure?

-Hyper-convergence, put simply, refers to a type of data center architecture that combines compute capacity, file storage, memory and network connectivity into a single system.
+Hyper-convergence, put simply, refers to a type of data centre architecture that combines compute capacity, file storage, memory and network connectivity into a single system.

 What is the difference between Converged and Hyper-converged infrastructure?

-While hyper-converged and converged infrastructure both integrate the components of a data center, they do so in different ways.
+While hyper-converged and converged infrastructure both integrate the components of a data centre, they do so in different ways.
 In converged infrastructure, the components are integrated into a single system using hardware.
-This means that a converged infrastructure data center is similar to a conventional IT setup, with easier management.
+This means that a converged infrastructure data centre is similar to a conventional IT setup, with easier management.
 It can also be separated when required and used as server and storage for distinct purposes.

 On the other hand, hyper-converged infrastructure integrates components via software, and they cannot be separated.

 What are the pros and cons of hyper-converged infrastructure?